jonagill/GreatNorthwestBakingShow/README.md

 ### Second round of crime scene investigation (~15 minutes)

+Before beginning the second round, ask if anyone needs to take a 5 minute break to hit the bathroom or refresh their beverage.
+No one likes solving mysteries on a full bladder!

 The second round of the investigation plays the same as the first round, but it requires a different [invite code](https://github.com/jonagill/GreatNorthwestBakingShow/blob/main/Spoilers/InviteCodes.md) to prevent players from sneakily re-using the first one to investigate between rounds.

 You should also make sure to re-assign players' investigation groups for this round.
 You can assign them randomly or use the recommended grouping: